Reviews may need to be updated for a number of reasons:

 - if new methods need to be incorporated.

 Once an update has been agreed between authors and the review group, the process for the CIS is similar to the initial review.
-The search strategies will need to be checked and updated if necessary.
+The search strategies need to be checked and may be updated if necessary.
 The range of resources to be searched should also be evaluated; some sources may not be included in the update if access is no longer available or if they were not considered valuable in the initial searches.
 Equally, additional resources might be suggested by the CIS if they feel it is appropriate.
-The CIS will then arrange a suitable timescale with the authors for running the searches, and then provide the de-duplicated results to them.
+A date for running searches is then agreed, searches are run and then the de-duplicated results are sent to the authors.